-Supreme court backs Trump on travel ban targeting Muslim-majority nations
+U.S. top court backs Trump on travel ban targeting Muslim-majority nations

 WASHINGTON (Reuters) - The U.S. Supreme Court on Tuesday handed Donald Trump one of the biggest victories of his presidency, upholding his travel ban targeting several Muslim-majority countries and rejecting the argument that it represented unconstitutional religious discrimination.

-The 5-4 ruling, with the court’s five conservatives in the majority, ended a fierce fight in the courts over whether the policy amounted to an unlawful Muslim ban.
-Trump can now claim vindication after lower courts had blocked his travel ban announced in September, as well as two prior versions, in legal challenges brought by the state of Hawaii and others.
+The 5-4 ruling, with the conservative justices in the majority and the liberal justices dissenting, ended a fierce fight in the courts over whether the policy amounted to an unlawful Muslim ban, while also confirming broad presidential powers over immigration and national security policy.

+Trump quickly claimed “profound vindication” after lower courts had blocked his travel ban announced in September, as well as two prior versions, in legal challenges brought by the state of Hawaii and others.
+Trump has called the travel ban necessary to protect the United States against attacks by Islamic militants.

+The ruling, denounced by civil rights groups and Democrats as well as protesters outside the courthouse, empowered Trump at the time when he is embroiled in controversy over his approach toward illegal immigration along the U.S.-Mexican border.
+Trump last week retreated on his administration’s practice of separating the children of immigrants from their parents when families were detained illegally entering the United States.

-The court held that the challengers had failed to show that the ban violates either U.S. immigration law or the U.S. Constitution’s First Amendment prohibition on the government favoring one religion over another.
+The court held that the challengers had failed to show that the travel ban violated either U.S. immigration law or the U.S. Constitution’s First Amendment prohibition on the government favoring one religion over another.

-Trump quickly reacted on Twitter: “SUPREME COURT UPHOLDS TRUMP TRAVEL BAN.
-Wow!”
+In remarks at the White House, Trump hailed “a tremendous victory for the American people and for our Constitution.”

+“We have to be tough, and we have to be safe, and we have to be secure.
+At a minimum, we have to make sure that we vet people coming into the country,” the Republican president said, referring in a statement to “this era of worldwide terrorism and extremist movements bent on harming innocent civilians.”

+The ban prohibits entry into the United States of most people from Iran, Libya, Somalia, Syria and Yemen.
+The Supreme Court allowed it to go largely into effect in December while the legal challenge continued.

+Senator Bob Menendez, the top Democrat on the Senate Foreign Relations Committee, said, “Despite today’s ruling, turning away those fleeing horrific violence and persecution or to discriminate against people based on nationality and religion continues to be as un-American as ever.”

-Writing for the court, Chief Justice John Roberts said that the government “has set forth a sufficient national security justification” to prevail.
+Writing for the court, Chief Justice John Roberts said that Trump’s administration “has set forth a sufficient national security justification” to prevail.
 “We express no view on the soundness of the policy,” Roberts added.

 The ruling affirmed broad presidential discretion over who is allowed to enter the United States.
-It means that the current ban can remain in effect and that Trump could potentially add more countries.
-Trump has said the policy is needed to protect the country against attacks by Islamic militants.
+Trump could potentially add more countries to the ban.

-The current ban, announced in September, prohibits entry into the United States of most people from Iran, Libya, Somalia, Syria and Yemen.
-The Supreme Court allowed it to go largely into effect in December while the legal challenge continued.

-Roberts said the actions taken by Trump to suspend entry of certain classes of people were “well within executive authority and could have been taken by any other president - the only question is evaluating the actions of this particular president in promulgating an otherwise valid proclamation.”
+Roberts said Trump’s actions suspending entry of certain classes of people were “well within executive authority and could have been taken by any other president - the only question is evaluating the actions of this particular president in promulgating an otherwise valid proclamation.”

-The challengers have argued the policy was motivated by Trump’s enmity toward Muslims and urged courts to take into account his inflammatory comments during the 2016 presidential campaign.
+The challengers had argued that the policy was motivated by Trump’s enmity toward Muslims and urged courts to take into account his inflammatory comments during the 2016 presidential campaign.
 Trump as a candidate called for “a total and complete shutdown of Muslims entering the United States.”

-In dissent, liberal Justice Sonia Sotomayor said there were “stark parallels” with the court’s now discredited 1944 decision that upheld U.S. internment of Japanese-Americans during World War Two.
-Sotomayor described at length various statements Trump made on the campaign trail.
+In a dissent she read in the courtroom, liberal Justice Sonia Sotomayor cited “stark parallels” with the court’s now-discredited 1944 decision that upheld U.S. internment of Japanese-Americans during World War Two.
+Sotomayor also described various statements Trump made on the campaign trail.

 “Taking all the evidence together, a reasonable observer would conclude that the proclamation was driven primarily by anti-Muslim animus,” Sotomayor added.

-Roberts rejected the comparison with Japanese-American internment, saying that the war-era practice was “objectively unlawful and outside the scope of presidential authority.”
+In the ruling, Roberts officially repudiated the 1944 internment decision and rejected any comparison between the cases, saying that the war-era practice was “objectively unlawful and outside the scope of presidential authority.”

 Roberts said it was “wholly inapt to liken that morally repugnant order to a facial neutral policy denying certain foreign nationals the privilege of admission.”

 The travel ban was one of Trump’s signature hardline immigration policies that have been a central part of his presidency and “America First” approach.
 Trump issued his first version just a week after taking office, though it was quickly halted by the courts.